Saving Private Ryan actor Tom Sizemore dies after aneurysm aged 61

 “It is with great sadness and sorrow I have to announce that actor Thomas Edward Sizemore … passed away peacefully in his sleep today at St Joseph’s Hospital Burbank.
 His Brother Paul and twin boys Jayden and Jagger were at his side,” Mr Lago said.

-Last Tursdaay (28 February), doctors caring for Sizemore said there was “no further hope” for his recovery after he suffered the brain aneurysm.
+Last Thursday (28 February), doctors caring for Sizemore said there was “no further hope” for his recovery after he suffered the brain aneurysm.

 Born in 1961, Sizemore made one of his first movie appearances in Oliver Stone’s 1989 film Born on the Fourth of July.
 He later starred in 1991’s Point Break and 1993’s True Romance.